polyhelion/London2425/README.md

 Talks/Presentations/Notebooks/Code not under NDA.

-cmpt - A vastly expanded version of a couple of talks on measure and probability theory, stochastic processes.
+Presentations/cmpt - A vastly expanded version of a couple of talks on measure and probability theory, stochastic processes.

-tsam - Overview lecture on time series models.
+Presentations/tsam - Overview lecture on time series models.